-At its outermost level the routine controls the number of iterations, determining when the model is converged.
+At its outermost level the routine controls the number of iterations and stops when the simulation is complete.
 Within this loop is an inner loop that determines whether a particular iteration is complete.
 This inner loop controls the integration over zones and checks stopping criteria to determine whether the structure is complete.